• Modified on Sep 23, 2024

 Medication

-Usually, Acute Mountain Sickness Medication aren't given ahead of time unless they are absolutely necessary, like when flying or driving to a high altitude.
+Usually, Acute Mountain Sickness Medications aren't given ahead of time unless they are absolutely necessary, like when flying or driving to a high altitude.
 There is some evidence that taking acetazolamide, which used to be sold under the brand name Diamox, two days before a trip and while on the trip can help prevent altitude sickness.

 Acetazolamide is a drug that is usually given to people who have glaucoma and are being treated for it.
 But because of how it works, it can also help people avoid getting sick from being at a high altitude.
 To get it, you will need a written prescription from your primary care doctor.